valkey-io/valkey-doc/docs/management/config.md

 all the keys will be evicted using an approximated LRU algorithm as long as we hit the 2 megabyte memory limit.

-Basically, in this configuration Redis acts in a similar way to memcached.
+Basically, in this configuration Valkey acts in a similar way to memcached.
-We have more extensive documentation about using Redis as an LRU cache [here](/topics/lru-cache).
+We have more extensive documentation about using Valkey as an LRU cache [here](/topics/lru-cache).